 Why were the Guidelines developed?
 The Guidelines contribute to land governance in Africa by developing curricula tailored to Africa's unique challenges and to pay attention to the need of various land actors to:

-- Support the implementation of the AU Declaration on Land Issues, - To better manage Large Scale Land Based Investments, capacity development, intervention entry points, and key actors.
+- Support the implementation of the

+- AU Declaration on Land Issues To

+- better manage Large Scale Land

-- Provide policy direction - Guide strategies in training and research.
+- Based Investments Provide policy direction Guide strategies in training and research.

 History of the Guidelines